 Warning Sign 1: Bite Wounds

-The first sign you're likely to notice is that you'll have itchy bites on your skin.
+The first sign of bed bugs you're likely to notice is that you'll have itchy bites on your skin.
 You might think that this is all you need for a warning sign.
 Sadly, this sign can be misinterpreted.

 Do you know that you can mistake bites from outdoor pests as bed bug bites?
 It's true.
 When you're bitten outside, you may not notice the wound for hours - or even days.
 This is because it can take a while for a bite wound to swell and develop an itchy rash.
 Keep in mind that, just because you notice bites when you wake up, it doesn't necessarily mean that an indoor bug is biting you.